Margaret Brock Reef: Formation, geology and oceanography

 Margaret Brock Reef was formed about 6000 to 7000 years ago by rising sea level.
 The reef and two islands to its south, Baudin Rocks and Penguin Island, are remnants of a former dune system known as the Robe Range which extended from what is now Cape Jaffa to what is now Cape Banks in the south.
 The range is composed of a "crumbly rock" known as Bridgewater Formation calcarenite which is described in some sources as being aeolianite.

 One source describes the reef as being "an extensive danger" because of the presence of water depths less than 3.6 m, and because a vessel's crew may not see the reef's edge as waves may not break there and as the sea for a distance up to 5 nmi to the reef's west will form waves in stormy weather that break.

 History

 European discovery

 Margaret Brock Reef was seen by the Baudin expedition in April 1802.
 In 1826, Sesostris, a ship carrying convicts to the colony of New South Wales and under the command of a Captain Drake sighted the reef on the way to Sydney.
 The barque Margaret Brock was wrecked on the reef on 23 November 1852.
-A chart prepared by Thomas Lipson, the South Australian Government harbor master, showing the location of the reefs to the west of Cape Jaffa including Margaret Brock Reef as well as the location of the wreck of Margaret Brock was published in The South Australian Government Gazette on 7 April 1853.
+A chart prepared by Thomas Lipson, the South Australian Government harbor master, showing the location of the reefs to the west of Cape Jaffa including Margaret Brock Reef as well as the location of the wreck of Margaret Brock was published in South Australian Government Gazette on 7 April 1853.